 The new old thing

 A couple of years back, I stumbled across and then again more recently from this through .
-It wasn’t until about a month ago that I actually decided to take the plunge – partly because it sounded promising, partly because I was finally in a situation tomerkurhd
+It wasn’t until about a month ago that I actually decided to take the plunge – partly because it sounded promising, partly because I was finally in a situation to

 I’m not sure how the shift happened from double-edged razors post-World War II to safety razors, but the only advantage I can see is a ton of money in Gillette’s pockets.
 After using shaving soap and a DE razor for a few times, it’s obvious that the combination provides a far superior shave.